SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupLoadBalancerInfo.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupLoadBalancerInfo
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupLoadBalancerInfo

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.LoadBalancerInfo resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.LoadBalancerInfo resource property to the template.
+The LoadBalancerInfo property type specifies information about the load balancer or target group used for an AWS CodeDeploy deployment group.
+For more information, see  Integrating CodeDeploy with Elastic Load Balancing : https://docs.aws.amazon.com/codedeploy/latest/userguide/integrations-aws-elastic-load-balancing.html in the *AWS CodeDeploy User Guide*.

 ## SYNTAX